Vykat XR (diazoxide choline) for Prader-Willi syndrome

 Prader-Willi syndrome is a rare, complex genetic disorder caused by the loss of specific genes that control a wide range of bodily processes, including metabolism, growth, appetite, intellectual ability, and social behavior.

-Symptoms include weak muscle tone and failure to thrive in infancy followed by the development of hyperphagia — marked by food obsession, aggressive food seeking, and lack of satiety — during childhood.
+Symptoms of PWS include weak muscle tone and failure to thrive in infancy followed by the development during childhood of hyperphagia, which is marked by food obsession, aggressive food seeking, and lack of satiety.

 As a result, patients are at risk for obesity and associated conditions such as heart and lung disease, high blood pressure, diabetes, and gastrointestinal complications.
 This adds to a range of other symptoms such as developmental delays, cognitive impairment, sleep problems, and behavioral challenges like temper outbursts.